Angshumaner Chhobi: Singers and music

 Rupam Islam, Prateek Chowdhury, Subhomita Banerjee, Anwesha Datta Gupta, Sumana Chakraborty and Bhoomi provide vocals on the soundtrack.
 The film's soundtrack music was composed by Rocket Mondol.

-Director's note

-I was interested to explore a narrative that runs along three parallel tracks, telescoping into each other to span incidents happening around the same time.
-The main track is the one that centers on a filmmaker returning to Calcutta after eight years in Italy with the purpose of making his first feature film.
-The second track probes into the film-within-the-film, that includes the uphill climb the filmmaker goes through to get his principal cast together, then set them through the paces of their work, and so on.
-This track also explores the sensitive actor’s psyche – the process of being in and out of limelight or the eternal tussle faced by every creative person between his mind and his emotions.
-The third track, deals with the police investigation of the mysterious death of a successful businessman.
-Here the detection of crime plays an important role in bringing out the psychological interactions in a celebrity’s life, which are strikingly different from those of the common man.

-About the director

-A post-graduate in journalism, Atanu Ghosh started his career in 1996 as scriptwriter and director of documentary films.
-Thereafter, he branched out to fictional serials and short films.
-Till date, he has directed 23 telefilms.
-He has also worked as scriptwriter and editor for many eminent directors.
-Also, he has directed over 75 documentary and corporate films for many reputed organizations.
-In 2007–08, his play entitled “Ruh-Ba-Ruh”(Face to Face) was produced by National School of Drama, New Delhi as one of their Repertory productions.
-He has won numerous awards like DD National Award, RAPA Award, Tellysamman, Shyamal Sen Smriti Samman and many others.
-His second feature film is Takhan Teish (2010).

 Awards and festivals

 Selected in Indian Panorama and Competitive Section of 40th International Film Festival of India, 2009.

 Selected in Competitive Section of 11th Dhaka International Film Festival, 2010.

 Winner of 2 Anandalok Awards.
 Winner of Aravindan Puraskaram for Best Debut Film 2009.
 Winner of Lankesh Chitra Prashasti for Best Debut Film 2009.
 BFJA Award for Most Promising Director of 2009.
 The film also won Best Supporting Actor (Soumitra Chatterjee) and Best Editor (Sujoy Dutta Roy) at the Asia Pacific Film Festival in Taipei, 2010 besides 14 other national and international awards for its cast and crew members.